simonhicks/buffalator.vim/README.md

   exactly as you wrote it, and then print the new list of buffers.

 There is only one command (:Buffalate) and it either takes no arguments, or it takes a regex to use as a filter for the list.
+Basically it's just a way to see which buffer numbers correspond to which file names while you execute a series of vim commands.